brandenburg/schedcat/README.md

 The unit test suite could use a lot more tests.

-There is currently no `setup.py`, and hence also no support `virtualenv`.
+There is currently no `setup.py`, and hence also no support for `virtualenv`.

 Python 3 is not supported at the moment.